GREATCOMMISSION.COM

 Learning how to live the Spirit filled life is the single most important ingredient to a healthy and lasting marriage.

 One in three Christian marriages end in divorce.
-That means one in three couples began their marriage in love but ended it in hate.
+That means one in three couples began their marriage in love but ended in hate.
 There are several factors that contribute to this process.
 Many of them have been covered above, yet there is one principle that can save any marriage from ending: learning how to live the Spirit filled life.

 There are two voices that speak to you in any given circumstance, the flesh and the Holy Spirit.
 Our sin nature (the flesh) almost always speaks first and loudest.
-The Holy Spirit awaits his turn and speaks lovingly and scripturally.
+The Holy Spirit awaits his turn and speaks lovingly and biblically.

 The wise person refuses to obey the flesh, but chooses instead to listen to the Holy Spirit.
 The heart language of the Holy Spirit is Scripture.
 That is why it’s so important to read and know the Bible.
 If you don’t know much Scripture you will have a hard time hearing what the Spirit says.